 At our maternity unit, we offer privately insured patients a spacious single room.
 It is ideally suited for families who would like to start the new phase of their lives together.
 No prior registration is necessary.

 With semi-private insurance you can also enjoy the privacy of a single room.
-Here you can find all details of changing insurance classes.
+Learn more about the upgrade options.

 We take care of your culinary well-being